François Briatte and Ivaylo Petev

 Special thanks to the Sciences Po Reims staff and students for indefectible support.

-Inspired by Christopher Adolph, Dave Armstrong, Christopher Gangrud, Andrew Gelman, Rebecca Nugent, Gaston Sanchez, David Sparks, Hadley Wickham.
+Inspired by Christopher Adolph, Dave Armstrong, Christopher Gangrud, Andrew Gelman, Rebecca Nugent, Gaston Sanchez, Cosma Shalizi, David Sparks and Hadley Wickham.